9to5

 9to5, National Association of Working Women is an organization established in 1973 that is dedicated to improving working conditions and ensuring the rights of women and families in the United States.
-Their organization strived to close the gaps, both wage and opportunity, between men and women and wanted to mend the relationships and males and females in the workplace to one that was focused co-existing rather than one that was dominated by men.
+The organization strove to close both the wage and opportunity gaps between men and women and sought to mend workplace relationships between males and females, fostering an environment focused on coexistence rather than one dominated by men.
 The 9to5 movement worked both locally and nationally during its prime years, and later the struggles and stories of those involved were made into a documentary that raised even more awareness nationwide.
 The 9to5 movement could be considered as a part of the feminist movement; however, many women preferred not being called feminists since women of color have already fought against racial disparities for centuries.
-The 9to5 movement also helped Black women in Cleveland, Ohio to gain nation wide awareness about racial disparities in various factories.
+The 9to5 movement also helped Black women in Cleveland, Ohio to gain nationwide awareness about racial disparities in various factories.

 History

+The roots of the 9to5 movement can be traced to the lived experiences and activism of its eventual founders, Karen Nussbaum and Ellen Cassedy.
+Before forming 9to5, Nussbaum and Cassedy were not focused on creating a labor organization.
+Instead, they were involved in broader social struggles, including women's rights activism and antiwar movements.
+While working on these causes, they ran low on money and took jobs as secretaries, where they observed firsthand the mistreatment and inequities faced by women in office work.
+These experiences inspired them to develop the concept of a labor organization specifically for women office workers, leading to the formation of the Women Office Workers at Harvard, which later became the foundation for the 9to5 movement.

+Even before 9to5 began to take shape, several laws had already been passed to address sex-based discrimination in the workplace, including the Equal Pay Act of 1963 and Title VII of the Civil Rights Act of 1964.
+The Equal Pay Act aimed to abolish wage disparities between men and women performing the same work.
+Meanwhile, Title VII established the Equal Employment Opportunity Commission (EEOC), which enforces laws prohibiting workplace discrimination based on sex or sexual orientation.
+Additionally, it allowed women to file complaints and pursue legal action against their employers if they believed they were being discriminated against.
+Despite these advances, women in the workplace continued to feel underrepresented and underappreciated.